samuelcolles/friend-duplicator-bot-discord-js/readme.md

 Please only use this on someone with a good sense of humor that won't be seriously offended.
 This is a tool of annoyance, not of bullying.

-## Current Slash commands

-/catch_phrase -Say a catch phrase from the exampleCatchPhrase array /define example -provide a word to define, if it is on the list the bot will define it, if it is not on the list the bot will say something sassy.
-/share - the bot will post a random link from its list of links /ping - test the bot, it also pretends that something is being checked, but it is just a message that gets edited on a timer

 ## Default Operation

 ### Phase 1: